Vibronic effects on the quantum tunnelling of magnetisation in Kramers single-molecule magnets: Introduction

-While the role of vibrations in high-temperature magnetic relaxation is well understood in terms of weak-coupling rate equations for the electronic populations \cite{Reta2021,Briganti2021,Staab2022,Lunghi2022}, the connection between QTM and spin-phonon coupling is still unclear.
+While the role of vibrations in high-temperature magnetic relaxation is well understood in terms of weak-coupling rate equations for the electronic populations \cite{Reta2021,Briganti2021,Staab2022,Lunghi2022}, the connection between QTM and spin-phonon coupling is still largely unexplored.
 Some analyses have looked at the influence of vibrations on QTM in integer-spin SMMs, where a model spin system was used to show that spin-phonon coupling could open a tunneling gap \cite{Irlander2020,Irlander2021}.
-However, QTM remains more elusive to grasp in half-integer spin complexes, such as monometallic Dy(III) SMMs, since it is observed experimentally despite being forbidden by Kramers theorem \cite{kramers1930}.
-In this case, a magnetic field is needed to break the time-reversal symmetry of the molecular Hamiltonian and lift the degeneracy of the ground doublet.
-This magnetic field can be provided by hyperfine interaction with nuclear spins or by dipolar coupling to other SMMs; both these effects have been shown to affect tunnelling behaviour \cite{Ishikawa2005,Moreno2017,Chilton2013, Ortu2019,Pointillart2015,Kishi2017,FloresGonzales2019}.
-Once the tunnelling gap is opened by a magnetic field, molecular vibrations can in principle affect its magnitude in a nontrivial way.
+However, QTM remains more elusive to grasp in half-integer spin systems, such as monometallic Dy(III) SMMs.
+In this case, a magnetic field is needed to break the time-reversal symmetry of the molecular Hamiltonian and lift the degeneracy of the ground doublet, as a consequence of Kramers theorem \cite{kramers1930}.
+This magnetic field can be provided by hyperfine interaction with nuclear spins or by dipolar coupling to other SMMs; both these effects have been shown to affect tunnelling behaviour \cite{Ishikawa2005,Moreno2017,Chilton2013, Ortu2019,Pointillart2015,Kishi2017,FloresGonzales2019,Blackmore2023}.
+Once the tunnelling gap is opened by a magnetic field, molecular vibrations can in principle affect its magnitude in a nontrivial way (Fig. \ref{f:fig_1}a).
 In a recent work, Ortu \textit{et al.} analysed the magnetic hysteresis of a series of Dy(III) SMMs, suggesting that QTM efficiency correlates with molecular flexibility \cite{Ortu2019}.
 In another work, hyperfine coupling was proposed to assists QTM by facilitating the interaction between molecular vibrations and spin sublevels \cite{Moreno2019}.
 However, a clear and unambiguous demonstration of the influence of the spin-phonon coupling on QTM beyond toy-model approaches is still lacking to this date.
+A reason for this shortfall is found in the common wisdom that vibrations only cause transitions between electronic states when thermally excited, and therefore are unable to influence magnetic relaxation when thermal energy is much lower than their frequency.